IEntin/ClientServer/README.md

 Business logic, compression, task multithreading, and transport layer are completely decoupled.

-Business logic here is one of coding challenges I once had to work on.
-This logic finds keywords in a request and performs financial calculations based on the results of this search.
+Business logic here is an example of financial calculations I once worked on.
+This logic finds keywords in the request from another document and performs financial calculations based on the results of this search.
 There are 10000 requests in a batch, each of these requests is compared with 1000 entries from another document containing keywords, money amounts and other information.
-The single feature of this code used in other parts of the application is a signature of the function taking request string_view as a parameter and returning the response string.
-Different business logic from a different field, not necessarily finance, can be plugged in.
+The easiest way to understand this logic is to look at the responses with diagnostics turned on.
+The single feature of this code referreded from other parts of the application is a signature of the method taking request string_view as a parameter and returning the response string.
+Different logic from a different field, not necessarily finance, can be plugged in.

 A different transport layer, e.g. tcp, can be plugged in as well without changes in other parts of the software.